frankhanner/Kerberos-Authenticator/README.md

-## Java Active Directory Authentication using Kerberos or LDAP
+## Java Active Directory Authentication using Kerberos

-### NOTE: Source and Examples coming in the next few days!!
+### NOTE: LDAP Authentication will be provided in the coming days.

 ### Overview
 A few months ago I was tasked with a project that required authentication